GraphicsPrinciples/IBC2022/README.md

-# Effective Visual Communication for Quantitative Scientists - materials and resources
+# Effective Visual Communication for Quantitative Scientists

-# IBC2022 STATISTICS IN PRACTICE SESSION
+## IBC2022 Statistics in Practice Session

 This repository contains materials for hands on examples for the Effective Visual Communication Webinar for the [IBC2022](https://www.ibc2022.org/home) [showcase statistics in practice session](https://www.ibc2022.org/events/showcase).